 The "alternate valuation" date value is the fair market value of all assets included in the decedent’s gross estate, six months after the date of death.
 Under the Internal Revenue Code, the personal representative is permitted to choose whether to use the date of death values or the alternate valuation date values, if the estate is substantial enough to be subject to federal estate taxes, and if using the alternate date reduces the value of the gross estate.
 As of 2016, only estates with gross values of more than $5.45 million are subject to estate taxation.

 Alternate Valuation Date vs. Date of Death Estate Valuation

-The big downside to using the alternate valuation date values is that the step-up in basis that beneficiaries receive is locked in at the lower values.
-This can affect their capital gains liability should they later decide to sell their inheritances.
+The chief downside to using the alternate valuation date values, is that the step-up in basis which beneficiaries receive is locked in at the lower values, which can affect their capital gains liability, should they later decide to sell their inheritances.

-Normally, a taxpayer's basis would be what they paid for the asset, plus the cost of capital improvements.
-The taxpayer pays capital gains tax on the difference between that and the sales price.
-Their basis in inherited property is its value as of the date of valuation for estate tax purposes, so the lower the valuation, the more likely it becomes that they will realize capital gains if they sell.
+Normally, a taxpayer's basis is the dollar amount paid for the asset, plus the cost of capital improvements.
+The taxpayer pays capital gains tax on the difference between that combined figure, and the sales price.
+Their basis in an inherited property is its value as of the date of valuation for estate tax purposes.
+Consequently: the lower the valuation, the more likely they will realize capital gains, if they sell.